RobertJunghanns/Resource-Performance-Dashboard/README.md

 ```
 $ make shell
 ```
-3. Start the Dash application "Resource-Performance Analysis Dashbaord" inside the shell.
+3. Start the Dash application "Resource Performance Analysis Dashbaord" inside the shell.
 This implicitly installs all necessary dependancies if not already satisfied.
 ```
 $ make run-dashboard
 ```